Breckenridge Brewery

 Breckenridge Brewery is an American brewing company based in Littleton, Colorado.
 Select beers can be found in 42 US states.
-The company was purchased by Anheuser-Busch InBev in 2016.
+The company was purchased by Anheuser-Busch InBev in 2016 and resold to Tilray in 2023.

 History

 Founding

 Breckenridge Brewery was founded in Breckenridge, Colorado, by Richard Squire in 1990.
 It was Colorado's third craft brewery.
 In 1991, Squire brought on Todd Usry, who took over as brewmaster in 1994.
 Usry became director of production and sales in 2008, and was ultimately named the company's president.

 Expansion

 In 1992, the brewery expanded operations beyond Breckenridge, opening a manufacturing facility in Denver adjacent to what would become Coors Field, home of the Colorado Rockies.
 In 1996, Breckenridge moved the brewing, kegging and bottling of its beer to a new facility south of downtown.
-The original Denver location, Breck on Blake, remains open, with brewing no longer taking place there.
+The original Denver location, Breck on Blake, remained open until April of 2018 when it became the second location for famous Denver restaurant The Cherry Cricket.
 In 2010, Wynkoop announced a merger with Breckenridge to form the holding company Breckenridge-Wynkoop LLC.
 The company also owns the Wynkoop Brewing Company, Phantom Canyon Brewing, and several restaurants.
 In January 2013, Breckenridge Brewery announced that its facility, by then producing 64,000 barrels of beer per year, was at max capacity and would be moving to a new brewery complex.
 In June 2015, Breckenridge Brewery left Denver and moved into its new $36 million, 12-acre, 85,000-square-foot campus in Littleton, Colorado, which includes three buildings: a brewhouse and office building, a building for fermentation and packaging, and its 300-seat Farm House restaurant and beer garden.

 Breckenridge Brewery ranked #50 on the Brewers Association's 2014 list of the largest US craft breweries, and #47 on the 2015 list.
 The Brewers Association ranked Breckenridge Brewery as Colorado's fifth-largest craft brewer by barrels produced in 2015.
 Early on, Breckenridge Brewery produced roughly 1,000 barrels of beer per year.
 By 2015, the company was producing over 70,000 barrels of beer, with its beers sold in 35 states in the US.